btnguyen2k/play-java-seed.g8/README.md

 Giter8 template for generating a Play project in Java.

-This template is for my personal Play projects, but you are free to use it.
-Feedback and comments are always welcomed!
+This template is cloned from [playframework/play-java-seed.g8](https://github.com/playframework/play-java-seed.g8) and is for my personal Play projects.

+However, you are welcomed to use it.
+Feedback and comments are appreciated!

 To create a project: